InbarAl189/Garage-Management-System/README.md

 # Garage-Management-System

-**Desktop Application, as part of a software engineering course, using Swing, MVC architecture, Design Patterns, JSON files.** <br>
+**Java Desktop Application, developed as part of a software engineering course, using Swing, MVC architecture, Design Patterns, JSON files.** <br>

 The system provides a simple user interface, which allows management and tracking of vehicles that are in the the garage.<br>
 You can perform actions such as: adding a new vehicle to the garage, refueling the vehicleת and inflating the wheels.<br>